 The University put $281 million in endowment funds toward “financial aid and student support, scientific research and other priorities,” the equivalent of $26,171 per student and approximately 21% of Brown’s operating budget.

-Thirty-five percent of the operating budget will go toward financial aid in the form of scholarships, fellowships and prizes, according to the Investment Office.
+Thirty-five percent of the endowment's contribution to the operating budget will go toward financial aid in the form of scholarships, fellowships and prizes, according to the Investment Office.
 Funding for endowed professorships accounts for another 22%.
-The rest of the operating budget is split between categories like general University funds, research, libraries and athletics.
+The rest of these funds are split between categories like general University funds, research, libraries and athletics.
 The exact breakdown of funding allocation depends on the “designated purpose” with which donors made each gift.

 “The Investment Office’s charge is to protect and prudently grow the endowment over time, to ensure its role as an enduring financial resource that provides long-term support and advances Brown’s mission,” Chief Investment Officer Jane Dietze said in the release.